leonTianyi/Urban-Env-Detection-Proj1/README.md

 - Faster R-CNN ResNet50 V1 640x640
 - Due to resource and time constraints, all the `pipeline.config` file parameters are kept at defaul.
 - However, all three models are ran with a `batch_size = 8` and `num_epochs = 1000`
+## Videos
+- The video for Efficient Det is the one trained with 3000 epochs instead of 1000 as mentioned above.
+- This was trained using the provided 20 dollar budget that I somehow used up really fast ...
 ## Hypothesis
 - Before training, some basic research have been done to get an overview of the three models.
 ### EfficientDet